ursatile/jsray/13-going-further.md

 ### Create a Scene Description Language

-Scenes in our tracer currently have to be written as JavaScript functions.
+Scenes in our renderer currently have to be written as JavaScript functions.
 We could add a JSON-based format for describing scenes, or even create a completely separate scene description language by using a tool like peg.js to create a parser that supports any syntax we like.